 All patients should have a full history and examination.
 Attention needs to be paid to any concerning symptoms or signs that might suggest the presence of an underlying cancer.
 The NICE guideline NG 158 (2020) states: [Only] offer further investigations for cancer to people with unprovoked DVT or PE if they have relevant clinical symptoms or signs (for further information see the NICE guideline on suspected cancer).
-At OUHFT we would suggest the following:
+Patients should also be up-to-date with any age- and sex-appropriate routine cancer screening e.g. cervical smears, mammograms and FIT testing.

-CXR
+At OUH we would suggest the following:

-and if not performed in the past year: Breast examination in women over 50 years of age PSA in men over 40 years of age\.
+CXR and if not performed in the past year: Breast examination in women over 50 years of age PSA in men over 40 years of age.